 You may re-enroll in the same class or join the wait list, if seats are still available.

 Financial aid may be available for matriculated students enrolled in a minimum of 6 units during Spring Intersession and/or Summer Session.
 You must have leftover aid from the prior academic year.
 A Summer Interest Form must be completed with the Financial Aid office.
 You may also apply for the Provost Graduation Initiative Grant.

-If your class is removed from the schedule, you will receive a full refund and may enroll in a different class if you wish.
+If your class is removed from the schedule by the University, you will receive a full refund and may enroll in a different class if you wish.

 Summer grades are expected to post to transcripts on August 16, 2023, regardless of the actual end date of your class(es).
 You may be able to view your grades sooner by logging into your MyFresnoState Student Center and clicking on "My Grades."
 Grades are not considered "official" by the University until they are posted to transcripts.

-There is no difference in content or quality.
+There is no difference in curriculum or quality.
 Spring Intersession is a shorter program that begins after Commencement in May.
 Students who take Intersession classes will be finished within three weeks.
 Summer Session classes are scheduled after Intersession and may be longer (up to 9 weeks).
 The required fees are also different for each session.

 Yes, Summer Session classes fulfill residence credit requirements and are applicable toward Fresno State degrees.
 Before enrolling, you may wish to meet with an advisor to ensure that you enroll in the best possible summer classes for your program.
 Visit the Advising Services website for further guidance.